gschlabitz/gschlabitz.github.io/bio/index.md

 ## About this website

-This is my personal website doubling as a sharing hub for things I'm interested in.
+This is my personal website doubling as a sharing hub for things that interest me.

-Instead of using multiple apps to share notes, bookmarks, feeds, etc., I collect it all here and make it available in all my browsers, devices, friends, family and whoever stumbles upon it while traversing the Web.
+Instead of using multiple apps to share notes, bookmarks, feeds, etc., I collect it all here to make it available in all my browsers, devices, friends, family, and whoever stumbles upon it while traversing the Web.

 I'm using [GitHub's](https://docs.github.com/) [Jekyll](https://jekyllrb.com/)
 [integration](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll)